isomerpages/singhealth-gkps/_resources-and-tools/Submitted Resources and Tools.md

 [Click here to submit](https://form.gov.sg/64631e5f0fbfe400126c8e0d).**

 ##### Submitted Resources and Tools that are mapped to [Global Patient Safety Action Plan (GPSAP) 2021-2030](https://www.who.int/teams/integrated-health-services/patient-safety/policy/global-patient-safety-action-plan):
+1. Impact of hospital readiness on patient safety incidents during the COVID-19 pandemic in Indonesia: health worker perceptions (mapped to Strategic Objectives 1, 2, 3, 5 and 6) [more]( /resources-and-tools/tools-and-resources/gkpsfilea11/)
-1. Singapore General Hospital (SGH) Best Practices  (mapped to Strategic Objectives 2,3 and 5 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/sghbestpracticesso235/)
+2. Singapore General Hospital (SGH) Best Practices  (mapped to Strategic Objectives 2,3 and 5 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/sghbestpracticesso235/)
-2. Promoting Speaking Up For Patient Safety In Your Organization (mapped to Strategic Objectives 2 and 5 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/teamspeak)
+3. Promoting Speaking Up For Patient Safety In Your Organization (mapped to Strategic Objectives 2 and 5 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/teamspeak)
-3. Patient Fall Risk Assessment Record in Outpatient Department (mapped to Strategic Objective 3 of GPSAP 2021-2030) [more ](/tools-and-resources/tools-and-resources/pfrar/)
+4. Patient Fall Risk Assessment Record in Outpatient Department (mapped to Strategic Objective 3 of GPSAP 2021-2030) [more ](/tools-and-resources/tools-and-resources/pfrar/)
-4. Cross-Institutions Infection Control Audit Tools (mapped to Strategic Objective 3 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/ciic/)
+5. Cross-Institutions Infection Control Audit Tools (mapped to Strategic Objective 3 of GPSAP 2021-2030) [more](/resources-and-tools/tools-and-resources/ciic/)
 6. Asia-Pacific Patient and Family Engagement Consensus Report (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/patientfamilyconsensus/)
 7. Building a Patient Advocacy Network (mapped to Strategic Objective 4 of GPSAP 2021 - 2030) [more]( /resources-and-tools/tools-and-resources/SPAN)
 8. SingHealth Patient Advocacy Plain English Glossary (mapped to Strategic Objective 4 of GPSAP 2021-2030) [more](/tools-and-resources/tools-and-resources/plainenglishglossary/)